balderdashy/sails-docs/concepts/Helpers/Helpers.md

 ### Next steps

 + Since 2014, the Sails community has created hundreds of MIT-licensed, open-source helpers for many common use cases.
 [Have a look!](http://node-machine.org/machinepacks)
++ If you have a question about helpers, or if you want to browse more tutorials and examples, [click here](https://sailsjs.com/support).

 <docmeta name="displayName" value="Helpers">